 Do a Crunch, reaching your right hand in the direction of your left leg, then return to your starting position.
 Repeat, alternating sides.

 4. Bicycle Crunches

 Place your BOSU ball on the floor with the domed side facing upwards.

 Sitting on the ball with bent knees, lean back so that your back is resting on the ball.

 Bend your elbows, and position one hand on either side of your head.

 Lift your feet off the ground so that your knees and waist make a 90-degree angle.

-Bring your left knee up towards your chest, straightening your right leg out in front of you and rotate your right shoulder to bring your elbow towards your left knee.
-Repeat this movement, alternating sides.
+Bring your left knee up towards your chest, straightening your right leg out in front of you and rotate your right shoulder to bring your right elbow towards your left knee.
+Return to your starting position then repeat this movement, alternating sides.

 5. Supine Open and Tucks

 Place your BOSU ball on the floor, flat side down.